-We have audited, in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States, the financial statements of Mount Vernon School District No. 320, Skagit County, Washington, as of and for the year ended August 31, 2013, and the related notes to the financial statements, which collectively comprise the District's financial statements, and have issued our report thereon dated April 18, 2014.
+We have audited, in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States, the financial statements of Mount Vernon School District No. 320, Skagit County, Washington, as of and for the year ended August 31, 2014, and the related notes to the financial statements, which collectively comprise the District's financial statements, and have issued our report thereon dated March 20, 2015.
+As discussed in Note 1 to the financial statements, during the year ended August 31, 2014, the District implemented Governmental Accounting Standards Board Statement No. 65, Items Previously Reported as Assets and Liabilities.